wso2/docs-mi/en/docs/learn/integration-tutorials/service-catalog-tutorial.md

     1. Go to the [WSO2 Micro Integrator web page](https://wso2.com/integration/micro-integrator/#), click **Download**, provide necessary details, and then click **Zip Archive** to download the Micro Integrator distribution as a ZIP file.

     2. Extract the ZIP file.
-The extracted folder will be referred as the `<MI_HOME>` folder.
+The extracted folder will be referred to as the `<MI_HOME>` folder.

 The Micro Integrator can automatically publish artifacts to the **Service Catalog** in the **API Publisher** portal.